 Why Choose Brodhagen Dental Care for Emergency Dental Care?

 - After-Hours Emergency Dental Care

 The first step you should always take when it comes to dealing with a dental emergency is to call our dental office.
 If we’re closed, just follow the instructions on our answering machine to contact our emergency hotline.
-In the meantime, while you’re getting ready to come to our dental office, follow the tips below to help ease your discomfort and prepare for your visit.
-Our team will also be happy to provide you with over-the-phone first-aid guidance if necessary.
+While you’re getting ready to come to our dental office, follow the tips below to help ease your discomfort and prepare for your visit.
+Our team will also be happy to provide you with first-aid guidance over the phone if necessary.